 Under regulations 67 to 72, Gas Industry Co is required to engage an industry expert to determine a Critical Contingency price that will be applied to contingency imbalances sustained by interconnected parties and shippers during the event.
 Tim Denne of Covec was engaged for this work and his final price report is available below.

 A Critical Contingency incident on the Gas Transmission System caused by a gas escape from the Maui pipeline was declared at 1.25am on 25 October 2011, and terminated at midday on 30 October 2011.
 Documents and communications relating to this event are available below.

 Review of Gas Critical Contingency Management

-Gas Industry Co has engaged Concept Consulting Group to review the effectiveness of the critical contingency management processes and governance arrangements during the Maui outage.
+Gas Industry Co engaged Concept Consulting Group to review the effectiveness of the Critical Contingency Management processes and governance arrangements during the Maui outage.
 For more information click here.

 Work in capturing lessons from the five-day Maui outage in October last year is well advanced.